anabritana/Termenvox/README.md

 I also used some metallic constructions to make this instrument more durable, because electronic compotents are quite fragile.

+## How it works?

+By commands map and tone we can set a range of frequencies, assosiated with different amounts of light around photoresistors.
+Then Arduino sums those frequencies and the sygnals goes to the piezo dynamic.
+I used the range of 50 to 100 Hz for every photoresistor, so the overall range goes from 200 to 400 Hz.

+## Results

+The instrument works properly, but the sounds are horrible.
+I do not think that we can consider that as a music...

 ## Sourses: